This is a guest post by Cheryl Smithem founder of Charleston Public Relations and Design.

 Using Twitter in a Food & Beverage New Product Launch

 In this article we're going to discuss using Twitter to support your marketing goals.
 Twitter users are on average are more educated, more affluent and engaged.
 Because there is a special syntax to Twitter, some may find it more difficult to use.
-We won't go into all the best practices on using Twitter here because there are many tutorials across the web and many here on About.com.
+We won't go into all the best practices on using Twitter here because there are many tutorials across the web and here on food beverage @ about.com.

 After you've created your profile, and begun to follow people, you can begin to develop relationships, talking with people via the network.
 Gradually, again using best practices, you can develop a good following.
 In this process, you'll want to be sure to have a smart phone enabled with social media apps, allowing you to Tweet on the go, posting photos to your Twitter stream, and to your website.